SimonAlling/userscripter/README.md

 ### Check that the userscript works

 Go to [`http://example.com`](http://example.com).
-If you haven't modified anything, you should see a green background.
-You should also see the message `[Bootstrapped Userscript] Bootstrapped Userscript 0.1.0` in the developer console.
+If you haven't modified anything, you should see a green background and `[Bootstrapped Userscript] Bootstrapped Userscript 0.1.0` in the developer console.

 ## How to write a userscript

 A userscript typically consists primarily of **DOM operations** and **stylesheets**.
 It can also have user-facing **preferences**.
-These repositories demonstrate how Userscripter is intended to be used:
+Check out these repositories for examples:

   * [Example Userscript][example-userscript] is a basic userscript featuring [operations][example-userscript-operations], [stylesheets][example-userscript-stylesheets], [preferences][example-userscript-preferences] and a [preferences menu][example-userscript-preferences-menu].
   * [Better SweClockers][better-sweclockers] is a large, full-fledged, real-world userscript.